Free LCOE Calculator

 Less Tax Benefits: -$75,000

-Next, figure out the system production over the period you wish to calculate LCOE for.
+2. Next, figure out the Total kWh Production over the period you wish to calculate LCOE for.
 We'll use the 25 year warranty period:

-kWh Produced Annually less degraded production over 25 Years (NOTE: All of the estimates we create include degradation over the warranted period)
+kWh Produced Annually less degraded production x 25 Years (NOTE: All of the estimates we create include degradation over the warranted period)

 62,500 kWh / Year

-Next, figure LCOE by dividing the NET SYSTEM COST by the TOTAL kWh PRODUCED OVER 25 YEARS
+3. Last, figure LCOE by using the two figures above.
+Divide the NET SYSTEM COST by the TOTAL kWh PRODUCED:

 Not too shabby.
 3.2 cents per kWh!
-That looks pretty good compared to one of the largest utilities in Iowa's rate of 14.5 cents / kWh!
+That looks pretty good compared to one of the largest utilities in Iowa's rate of 14.5 cents per kWh!